daviebadger/books/restructuredtext/restructuredtext.rst

    =========  ========  ======  ===

 All columns except the last one must be adorned as long as the widest cell in that column.
-Within these long columns, table headers may be centered:
+Within these long columns, table header may be centered:

 .. code:: rst